Robinhood will not permanently close your account

 On their close my account page, Robinhood has a regulations link at the bottom of that page which makes it appear they are being forced to keep your information online and they use this as an excuse not to delete your account.
 The TRUTH is, all regulated brokers are required to retain certain account related records for a period of time and this is for ARCHIVAL PURPOSES ONLY.
-This is not done online.
-They can do like every other broker and remove the online account but keep the information they are required to keep in their database offline and then delete it when their legal obligation is up.
-Simple enough for anyone to understand except for Robinhood or either they just did not develop any option to delete an account.
-No government organization is forcing them to keep your account online if you want it permanently closed.
+Every other broker will remove the online account and keep the information they are required to keep in their database securely offline and delete it when their legal obligation is up.
+No government organization is forcing Robinhood to keep your account online if you want it permanently closed.
 Ask the SEC and FINRA, we did.

 Why you should close your account if not using it

-Withdrawing funds and leaving the account open and online is not a good idea.
+Withdrawing funds and leaving an account open and online is not a good idea.
 Any open account could be used fraudulently and if you never plan on using the account, you certainly would not want it kept online.
-Cybercrime is an issue, even Robinhood was hacked.
-The company is a good example of why you should always take steps to prevent activity in an account that you don’t plan to use.
+Cybercrime is an issue.
+Robinhood is probably the best example of why you should always take steps to prevent activity in an account that you don’t plan to use.
 Closing an online account could prevent unauthorized use.
-Would you want your financial records kept online for an account you never plan on using after you asked the company to close your account?
-Of course not.
-What if you changed email addresses or phone numbers?
-If your account is still online, then someone else potentially could have access to your account and your records.
 Robinhood claims they take fraud seriously but unlike every other broker, they appear not to take it seriously at all.

-There are many reasons why a customer may want to close their account.
-Privacy and security is a big issue as we mentioned above.
-Customers have claimed their accounts have been stolen, money has been transferred out of their accounts, some claim they lost their entire savings, been locked out of their accounts and cannot get anyone at the company to respond.
+Customers online have claimed their accounts have been stolen, money has been transferred out of their accounts, some claim they lost their entire savings, been locked out of their accounts and cannot get anyone at the company to respond.
 Robinhood has been fined millions of dollars by the SEC for misleading their customers, fined by the FINRA in 2019, fined again by the FINRA in 2021, class action lawsuits were filed and the list could go on.
 Just search around, you will find a lot of complaints from actual customers.
 Everyone knows about the recent experiences with GameStop GME and AMC with Robinhood customers not being able to trade and claims of selling their stocks without a their consent.
-Just from our own experience with a few of their customer service reps like Dan, Andres, Sadie, Frank, Anabelle, Kalie, David, Joe, Maegen, the so called Compliance Dept (if there really is such a thing) with a simple request to close an account shows customer service is something that really is lacking with them.
-Many just cut and pasted the same prewritten responses and it appears that is all they are allowed to do.
-It also appears many do not even understand the information they send you if you question it.
+Just from our own experience, customer service is something that really is lacking with them.
+Many just cut and paste the same prewritten responses and it appears that is all they are allowed to do.
+It also appears many of their reps do not even understand the information they send you if you question it based on their responses.

 Something simple as changing your email address is even a security issue and still not fixed as of this posting.
 We changed the email address on our account to another email address.
 Now we can log in with both email addresses even though the old email address is listed no where on the account, the same account they claim is closed.
 So much for taking security seriously.

-Mr. Vlad Tenev, being a tech company, why does your company still have an issue with something as basic as closing an account?
-Is there a reason you want to keep a customer’s account online when they want it closed and removed?
+Being a so called tech company, why does Robinhood still have an issue with something as basic as closing an account?
+Is there a reason they want to keep a customer’s account online when the customer wants it closed and removed?
 No other company we are aware of has this issue, just them.
-There are probably many customers that no longer use their account and requested it closed and moved on yet their account is still accessible online?
-Can you really not understand this should be a simple issue to resolve?
+There are probably many customers that no longer use their account and requested it closed and yet their account information is still accessible online.

 If you had a bad experience with Robinhood, file a complaint with the SEC if it is something that would require immediate action.